nvaccess/nvda/user_docs/en/userGuide.md

 ##### Paragraph Style {#ParagraphStyle}

 This combo box allows you to select the paragraph style to be used when navigating by paragraphs with `control+upArrow` and `control+downArrow`.
+The available paragraph styles are:

+* Handled by application: NVDA will let the application determine the previous or next paragraph, and NVDA will read the new paragraph when navigating.
+This style works best when the application supports paragraph navigation natively, and is the default.
+* Single line break: NVDA will attempt to determine the previous or next paragraph using a single line break as the paragraph indicator.
+This style works best when reading documents in an application which does not natively support paragraph navigation, and paragraphs in the document are marked by a single press of the `enter` key.
+* Multi line break: NVDA will attempt to determine the previous or next paragraph using at least one blank line (two presses of the `enter` key) as the paragraph indicator.
+This style works best when working with documents which use block paragraphs.
+Note that this paragraph style cannot be used in Microsoft Word or Microsoft Outlook, unless you are using UIA to access Microsoft Word controls.

+You may toggle through the available paragraph styles from anywhere by assigning a key in the [Input Gestures dialog](#InputGestures).

 | . {.hideHeaderRow} |.|
 |---|---|